rayct/rayct/README.md

 October 15th, 2025

 ### Daily Quote:
-> Research is what I'm doing when I don't know what I'm doing.
+> What we observe is not nature itself, but nature exposed to our method of questioning.
-> 	- Wernher von Braun
+> 	- Werner Heisenberg

 Stay Curious and keep Exploring!